 Jadon Sancho, Borussia Dortmund

 Whilst Serge Gnabry made a great case for himself, Jadon Sancho has been superb for Borussia Dortmund this season with seventeen goals and seventeen assists.
 He loses some credit seeing as he was unable to carry Dortmund past a brilliant Bayern Munich team, but just like last season Dortmund were at least closer than usual to first.
 Sancho was one of the first English teens to make the move from England to Germany, but has since then inspired several others, such as Ademola Lookman, Jonjoe Kenny and Reece Oxford.
-Despite playing for Manchester City at youth team level, Sancho joins the long list of Manchester United transfer targets, which includes Sancho, teammate Erling Haaland, Thiago Almada, Jack Grealish, and, of course, Jack Grealish’s hair.
+Despite playing for Manchester City at youth team level, Sancho joins the long list of Manchester United transfer targets, which includes Sancho, teammate Erling Haaland, Thiago Almada, and Jack Grealish.

 Greece (Super League)